FortunEdge/FortunEdge.com/README.md

 # FortunEdge.com
 FortunEdge is my username just about anywhere on the web.
 I use it for many of my gaming, artistic, and other internet endeavors.
-This site consolidates everything FortunEdge, and will be a base URL for all kinds of shenanigans.
+This site is a landing page for those projects.